ddnold/assignment2-Nold/AboutMe.md

 | Football | Football Field | $200 - $500 |
 | Soccer | Soccer Field | $200 - $500 |
 | Tennis | Tennis Court | $200 - $1000 |

+---
+## Favorite Quotes

+> Compare yourself to who you were yesterday, not to who someone else is today.

+- *Jordan Peterson*

+> When you have something to say, silence is a lie.

+- *Jordan Peterson"